-- Giving further opportunities to practice taught skills through purposeful use in other curriculum areas, such as Science, Computing, Art, Design Technology, Geography, History and PE; - Enrichment Day maths lessons which provide highly contextualized opportunities for pupil's to apply their leaerning (e.g. Titanic Cargo Challenge, BeeHive Initiative Challenge) - Providing real experiences, context and meaning for the development of core mathematical skills (e.g. measuring of new school building area, perimeter and costing charges) - Assisting memory through providing opportunities for children to use skills in a different context; - Providing opportunities for the application of knowledge in new contexts, to involve children in higher order thinking skills, such as reasoning and problem solving; - Providing opportunities for learners to recognise and develop key aspects of learning, e.g. looking for patterns and relationships, problem solving and reasoning. - Building concepts by providing children with opportunities to meet the same or related information in different ways.
+Giving further opportunities to practice taught skills through purposeful use in other curriculum areas, such as Science, Computing, Art, Design Technology, Geography, History and PE;

+- Providing real experiences, context and meaning for the development of core mathematical skills; - Assisting memory through providing opportunities for children to use skills in a different context; - Providing opportunities for the application of knowledge in new contexts, to involve children in higher order thinking skills, such as reasoning and problem solving; - Providing opportunities for learners to recognise and develop key aspects of learning, e.g. looking for patterns and relationships, problem solving and reasoning. - Building concepts by providing children with opportunities to meet the same or related information in different ways.